 Let's take an example of an app for Tumblr to learn another variation in menu placement.

 In the screenshot above you'll see a navigation menu with absolutely no text.
 The lens icon is for exploring the site and the navigation menu is hidden within the icon on the bottom right corner which looks like a pencil.
-The navigational elements the pencil icon opens when clicked are shown below:

 It might take your user some time to figure out the navigation on your app, but since they have installed it on their phone you don't have to worry about high bounce rates that happen on websites with out-of-the-box navigation systems.